sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-18-maven-jmeter-distributed-testing.md

 remote_hosts=192.168.4.5
 ```

-We can also do this by plugin configuration.
-I prefer this way to keep it changeable during maven command.
-So, I will add my servers with ```<serverList>```.
-This accepts comma separated multiple values.
+We can also do this by plugin ```configuration``` to keep it changeable during maven command.
+Use ```<serverList>``` to add comma separated multiple server addresses.

 ```
   <serverList>192.168.4.6</serverList>
 ```

+To keep simple, I am commenting this from project & keep this info in **user.properties**.

+Please final controller project pom from controller project.

 ### Jmeter Remote [Controller Project](https://github.com/sarkershantonu/jmeter-novice-to-advance/tree/master/jmeter-maven-examples/jmeter-controller-remote)
-- This will have JMX
+- This has JMX
-- This will have JKS files
+- This has JKS files
-- This will have user properties
+- This has user properties

 ### Add RMI info to worker property
 - This will **not** have any JMX as it will injected by server